Apayao: Biosphere reserve

+In July 2024, UNESCO, in the International Coordinating Council of the Man and the Biosphere Programme (ICC MAB) 36th session at Agadir, Morocco, listed Apayao's 3,960 square kilometers lush forest areas, with Apayao River, a Biosphere Reserve, making it the fourth biosphere reserve in the country.

 Administrative divisions

 Apayao comprises 7 municipalities, all encompassed by a lone legislative district.

 Barangays

 The 7 municipalities of the province comprise a total of 133 barangays, with Barangay Malama in Conner as the most populous in 2015, and Eleazar in Calanasan as the least.

 Demographics

 The population of Apayao in the 2020 census was 124,366 people, with a density of sigfig 124,366/4,413.35.